+When it comes to Apple HomePod vs Amazon Echo, it depends on which ecosystem you're more into.
 Apple designed the HomePod to be perfect for audiophiles who truly love their music.
 The high fidelity audio you get from the HomePod is one of the best on the market, and the smart ambient Siri integration is just icing on the cake, that is, if you prefer to use Siri.
-However, Amazon's 2nd Gen Echo is a decent speaker for all sources of audio, and the more mature "Works with Alexa" ecosystem gives you more control over your smart home devices.
+However, Amazon's 4th Gen Echo is a good speaker for most people when it comes to all sources of audio, and the built-in smart hub with Zigbee lets you control more smart home devices in the "Works with Alexa" ecosystem.

-If you are looking for a great smart speaker to play a lot of music on, then you're going to want something with high fidelity sound, and that's HomePod.
-For those who aren't audiophiles and just want a decent little smart speaker with a lot of compatibility and features with non-Apple services, then Amazon's 2nd generation Echo is the way to go.
+The choice between Apple HomePod vs Amazon Echo boils down to what you want in a home speaker.
+If you are looking for a great smart speaker to play a lot of music on, then you're going to want something with high fidelity sound, and that's the HomePod.
+For those who aren't audiophiles and just want a decent little smart speaker with a lot of compatibility and features with non-Apple services, then Amazon's 4th generation Echo is the way to go.

 |Apple Music||Built-in||Requires Skill|